senlin/so-clean-up-wp-seo/readme.txt

 * removes Courses menu from sidebar
 * hides SEO Scores Dropdown Filters on the Edit Posts/Pages screen
 * hides Keyword/Content Score from the Publish/Update Metabox on the Edit Post/Page/CPT screen
+* remove HTML comments that show in source code (frontend)

 We support this plugin exclusively through [Github](https://github.com/senlin/so-clean-up-wp-seo/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.